DelroyGayle/Biblia-Posters-PP5/README.md

 ## Introduction

 For my Code Institute Portfolio Project 5,
-I would like to implement an E-Commerce online shop in order for shoppers to purchase Biblical and Christian posters.
+I would like to implement an E-Commerce online store in order for shoppers to purchase Biblical and Christian posters.
 This project is built from the perspective of a small business owner who wants a website to attract customers to the owner's collection of posters which depict different events shown in the Bible.
 The owner will also operate as the Admin Site User so that the user can perform CRUD functions relating to posters, special days dates and shoppers' reviews.
 The website will operate as a Business to Consumer (B2C) E-Commerce site, allowing the selling of posters from the business, namely **Biblia Posters**, to individual consumers.